Error mitigation for logical circuits using decoder confidence: QCELS Parameters

-We considered parameters $J=16$ and $N=5$ from Ref.~\cite{akahoshi_compilation_2024}, Sec.
-IV.B (note that $N$ quoted here is different from the usual meaning of $N$ as number of decoding windows throughout our work).
-Therefore, $N_{\text{values}}=2\times J\times N = 160$ expectation values need to be estimated through different quantum circuits.
+We considered parameters $J=16$ and $N=5$ from Ref.~\cite[Sec.~IV.B]{akahoshi_compilation_2024} (note the meaning of $N$ here differs from the usual meaning of decoding window count used in this paper).
+Therefore, $N_{\text{values}}=2JN = 160$ expectation values need to be estimated through different quantum circuits.
 Each circuit should be run $M_0$ times, which means that $N_{\text{values}}M_0 = \num{16000}$ quantum circuit runs occur in total.

-\section{Code distance influence on resources}
+\section{Code Distance Influence on Resources}

-To counteract the time overhead caused by aborting some circuit executions, there is an additional beneficial factor of $19/21$ because the duration of each logical operation scales at most linearly with $d$.
-Furthermore, the surface code qubit count is reduced to $(19/21)^2\approx82\%$, leading to a total spacetime increase of $1.64\times(19/21)^3 -1\approx21\%$.
+The surface code qubit count scales quadratically with distance $d$, and the duration of each logical operation scales at most linearly with $d$.
+Therefore the spacetime volume increase is $(d_\text{start}/d_\text{targ})^3 \omega -1 \approx21\%$, where $\omega$ is the multiplicative time cost defined in \cref{eq:time_overhead}.

-\section{DCS-QEM performance metrics}
+\section{DCS-QEM Performance Metrics}

-In \cref{fig:MLE_abort_abs_bias}, we present a different performance metric for the abort protocol and the MLE procedure to the one in the main text, namely, the absolute mean bias, called 'Bias' for short in the y-axis labels of panels (b,e).
-This metric does not take variance into account, so we plot the latter in panels (c,f).
-In the limit of an infinite number of repetitions, the noiseless estimator bias would drop to exactly zero.
+In \cref{fig:MLE_abort_abs_bias}, we present an alternative performance metric for the data in \cref{fig:MLE_abort}; namely, the absolute mean bias:

+which we call `Bias' for short in the y-axis labels of panels (a,c).
+This metric does not account for variance, so we plot the latter in panels (b,d).
+In the limit of an infinite number of repetitions, the noiseless estimator bias drops to exactly zero.

+Panels (a,c) show that MLE could achieve the target absolute mean bias ($0.633\times10^{-2}$) for the application described in \cref{sec:res_est} without any time overhead.